13 days departing ANCHORAGE from

 Day 9-10: Seward and Kenai Fjords National Park

-After an awe-inspiring ferry ride through Prince William Sound you arrive at the colourful fishing village of Seward, the gateway to Kenai Fjords National Park.
+Today you have a long drive to the colourful fishing village of Seward, the gateway to Kenai Fjords National Park.
 Seward is the base for the Exit Glacier hike up to the Harding Icefield which although not an easy hike, is most definitely magnificent.
-Another option is to enjoy an amazing wildlife boat tour of Kenai Fjords National Park with chances to spot whales, porpoises, sea otters and birdlife.
+Included is a five hour wildlife guided boat tour of Kenai Fjords National Park with chances to spot whales, porpoises, sea otters and birdlife.
 Located on the south-eastern side of the Kenai Peninsula, this park covers more than 600,000 acres (2,400 square km) and is a premier bird watching destination.
 Journey to a tidewater glacier to experience the sights and sounds of icebergs being calved into the sea.
 A visit to the Seward SeaLife Centre is included for close encounters with the strange and beautiful.

 Accommodation: Camping included | Meals: Breakfast (x2), lunch (x2), dinner (x1) included